HatmanStack/SAP-C02-aws-solutions-professional/services.md

 - Cannot grant permissions to IAM entities in the same account
 - Specify individual accounts or predefined groups (Authenticated Users, All Users)

+**IAM Access Advisor** - Gives two types of last accessed information for IAM entities

+- allowed AWS services information
+- allowed AWS action information
+- Does not generate policies

+**IAM Access Analyzer** - Analyzes resource policies and generates IAM policies based on actual access patterns.

+- IAM Access Analyzer policy generation analyzes CloudTrail logs to identify the specific actions and services that have been used by an IAM entity like a user, group, or role.
+- It generates an IAM policy that grants permissions tailored to those observed actions and services.
+This helps apply the principle of least privilege access by right-sizing permissions based on actual usage analysis.
+- Access Analyzer evaluates resources shared externally and validates IAM policies against best practices.
+It provides actionable findings to refine broad policies with minimal needed permissions.

 # Compute

 **Amazon EC2** - Resizable compute capacity in the cloud.
 Allows configuration of CPU, memory, storage, network.